eclipse-kuksa/kuksa-databroker/data/vss-core/README.md

   a branch without description.
 Descriptions are mandatory in VSS but that is currently not checked by vss-tools.
   However, KUKSA.val databroker requires description to be present.
   Use [VSS 3.1.1](https://github.com/COVESA/vehicle_signal_specification/releases/tag/v3.1.1) instead.
+* [VSS 5.1](https://github.com/COVESA/vehicle_signal_specification/releases/tag/v5.1) gives the `max` value for brake torque has float (`0.0`), even though the datapoint is an int16 value.
+This does not pass the KUKSA validator.
+In the VSS json we are shipping this issue has been rectified.

 ## Change process